AssSam7/-30DaysLeetCodeChallenge/README.md

 **Statement:** Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.

 **Approach:** Input array has a set of non-positive integers and zeros, where on encountering **zero** it must be picked from that index of the array and pushed or appended at the end of the array i.e. if length of array is 5, **zero** encountered must be the placed at new index of **(array.length-1)+1**.
 A simple approach to it is not to use any buffer array to copy all zeros but to alter the original array itself.
 My approach is a bit tricky but very subtle, it's written only in 6 lines of code.
 Firstly, I used the **Javascript** [**_filter()_**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) to get both the non-positive integers and zeros and store them into another array and push it to a buffer using [**_spread_**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) and deleting the old elements from the input array, pushing these new elements.
 It's time complexity constitutes to O(n) only however.

+## Day 5 - Best Time To Buy Sell Stock II

+**Statement:**
+Say you have an array for which the ith element is the price of a given stock on day i.

+Design an algorithm to find the maximum profit.
+You may complete as many transactions as you like (i.e., buy one and sell one share of the stock multiple times).

+**Note:** You may not engage in multiple transactions at the same time (i.e., you must sell the stock before you buy again).

+**Approach:** Question is unknowingly so simple that it seems to be very difficult and crisp as spoon feeding isn't done.
+Questions exemplifies that

+> There is an input array with values as prices and indexes as days.
+Design an algorithm and return the result by calculating the maximum profit occured.
+(Conditions are that if you buy today, next day you need to sell definitely no matter how many transactions occur)
+> Iterate through the elements and check if today's price **is greater than** yesterday's price i.e. to consider a profit.
+For such elements add and return the result